knu-lcbc/RetroTRAE/README.md

 #### Prediction & Demo:

- First, download [checkpoints files](https://drive.google.com/drive/folders/1lntDBIEt4Yz9Iv1YBez3pke458URhMhZ?usp=sharing) and extract the archive file.
+ First, [checkpoints files](https://drive.google.com/drive/folders/1lntDBIEt4Yz9Iv1YBez3pke458URhMhZ?usp=sharing) should be downloaded and extracted.

  Run below commands to conduct an inference with the trained model.